 Sales and acquisitions

-Jeff never dreamed as a kid that he would end up as the president of a vending operation.
+Jeff Smith never dreamed as a kid that he would end up as the president of a vending operation.
 From 1977 to 1987 he worked for the Coca-Cola Co., holding a variety of positions and relocating with his wife, Suzanne, seven times over a ten-year period.
-During that time, Jeff’s father-in-law owned Coca-Cola Bottling which operated a vending division called All Star Vending Services in Port Huron, Mich.
+During that time, Smith’s father-in-law owned Coca-Cola Bottling which operated a vending division called All Star Vending Services in Port Huron, Mich.
 In 1985, Suzanne’s father sold the Coca-Cola franchise to focus solely on vending.
-Jeff and Suzanne moved back to the Midwest in 1987 to work at the family vending business.
-Over time, the Smiths bought out family and gained 100 percent of All Star Services’ vending, office coffee and foodservice business.
+Smith and Suzanne moved back to the Midwest in 1987 to work at the family vending business.
+Overtime, the Smiths bought out family and gained 100 percent of All Star Services’ vending, office coffee and foodservice business.

 Over the next 27 years, the company made six acquisitions in order to gain territory and additional business.
 Because of the growth in 2001, All Star Services added a third location in the Metro Detroit market.
 And later, after several other acquisitions, in 2006 added a fourth location in Saginaw.
 To date, All Star Services operates throughout Southeast and Mid-Michigan in 23 counties with four service locations.